rust-lang/rust/text/0000-tiered-browser-support.md

 - Follow best practices for accessibilty, fix bug reports from blind users, reach out to blind users in the community about how the accessibility of the web content could be improved.
+  - This would include supporting lynx/links as these are sometimes used with screen readers.
 - Follow best practices for colorblindness, such as have information conveyed through color also conveyed through an icon or text.
 - Follow best practices for making content usable from mobile devices with a